sethshober/learnJS/final/review.md

 - We use Strings to represent text.
 String values are surrounded with quotes.
 - A Number is anything 0–9 and also the value `NaN`, which ironically stands for ‘Not a Number.’
 Numbers do not have quotes around them.
 - A Boolean is used to represent `true` and `false`.
-- A value is undefined if it has been declared but not been defined a value or has been explicitly set to the value ‘undefined’.
+- A value is `undefined` if it has been declared but not been defined a value or has been explicitly set to the value `undefined`.
 - Null is an assignment value.
 It can be assigned to a variable as a representation of no value.
 The caveat: it is actually of the type ‘object’.
 - Object has subtypes of array, object, and function.
 - Objects are much like variables in that they are like containers for data values.
 The difference with objects is that they can contain multiple values, and are written as `name: value` pairs, also commonly referred to as `key: value`.